ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester-Part-2.md

 A future post in this series picks up the orchestration thread: the explorer becoming an MCP-exposed tool driven by an agent that can be steered midflight by humans or by deployment events, learning and re-prioritising while the run is still in progress.

 ---

-*Part of an ongoing series on AI-augmented testing.
-See also:*
-- *[Building an AI-Powered Exploratory Testing Agent: What I Found](/blog/exploratory-tester-what-i-found) — the concept and findings*
-- *[Where the Explorer Fits](/blog/exploratory-tester-where-it-fits) — pipelines, cloud-native, and the cost of late bugs*